remoflury/svelte-swipe-cards/README.md

 ## Usage
-In your HTML, import <SwipeDeck> as a wrapper for your cards.
-Each <SwipeCard> component represents a card in the deck.
-It must be a direct child of <SwipeDeck>.
-The content of the card can be anything you like, just place it inside <SwipeCard>.
+In your HTML, import SwipeDeck as a wrapper for your cards.
+Each SwipeCard component represents a card in the deck.
+It must be a direct child of SwipeDeck.
+The content of the card can be anything you like, just place it inside SwipeCard.

 ```html
 <script lang="ts">